 We provide more support (and coverage) than Victoria Secret with exceptional customer service for each and every client, whether that’s an individual student or a 2,000+ employee company.
 For us, size doesn’t matter.

-When it comes to our website, we took a page out of the Hombres’ playbook and just let it all hang out.
-You don’t need to create an account, speak with a sales agent, or give us your kidney to see the rates, videos, profiles, and availability of all of our tutors.
+When it comes to showcasing our tutors, we are more transparent than Saran Wrap.
+You don’t need to give us your kidney to see the videos, profiles, and availability of all of our tutors.
 Families should be in charge of who they feel would be the best fit for their student; hiding access and information behind the curtains should only be left to the Wizard of Oz.

 You’re gonna like the way you learn.
 I guarantee it (thanks, George Zimmer).There’s no need to encumber you with long-term contracts and prepayment plans.
 We’re confident that our clients will like our services enough to want to book again.
 And in the incredibly rare case that, like Angelica Schuyler, you’re not satisfied, you won’t be charged.